peterthorpe5/public_scripts/Fix_five_prime/README.rst

 How?

 This script looks at the number of reads that map per base for your transcript of interest.
-If the number of mapped reads is greater than "threshold (default=10)" then it performs statistical analysis on this to determine if the starting methionoine (as found in the predicted cds) has significantly lower expression that the rest of the transcript.
+If the number of mapped reads is greater than "threshold (default=100, reads mapped per current base)" then it performs statistical analysis on this to determine if the starting methionoine (as found in the current predicted cds) has significantly lower expression that the rest of the transcript.
+The script will take the avergae coverage per base of this A,T,G starting codon and compare this coverage to the mean of the middle 50% of the transcript.
+If this sum(ATG)/3 has less then "threshold" number of standard deviations of coverage less than the middle 50% of the transcript then this may not be the correct starting codon.

-If it has, then this "ATG" may not be the coreect starting postion.
-It then looks for the next "ATG" and performs statistical analysis to determine if this is a sensible starting postiton.
+As said, this "ATG" may not be the coreect starting postion.
+The program will then looks for the next "ATG" and performs statistical analysis to determine if this is a sensible starting postiton.
+If the next starting ATG is within the threshold number of standard deviations from the mean of the middle 50% of the transcript, then this is set to the new starting codon.

+If this criteria is not met.
+Nothing is changed!

 TO DO:

-look upstream in transcript if CDS does not start with ATG, based on expression, could there be a good candidate?
+perform the same logic on the stop codon.
+Perform stats on the coverage across the transcrip to identify fusions based on significantly different expression profiles.
+Travis testing.
+Codcov, pep8.

 FIX five prime start in genomic regions based on this methodology

 Options: